TIBHannover/rosi-registry/README.md

 ## Installation and usage

 1. clone this repo
+2. run npm install
-2. edit config.json
+3. edit config.json
-3. change schemas for your needs
+4. change schemas for your needs

 ## Built With